curran/data/d3Examples/letterFrequency/README.md

 This dataset is from [Mike Bostock’s Block - Bar Chart](http://bl.ocks.org/mbostock/3885304).
 It represents frequency of letters in the English language.
+Also present in [Wikipedia - Letter frequency](https://en.wikipedia.org/wiki/Letter_frequency#Relative_frequencies_of_letters_in_the_English_language).
+The original source is believed to be Robert Lewand's "Cryptological Mathematics".